cran/ddR/README.md

 ## How to Contribute

+You can help us in different ways:

+1. Reporting issues.
+2. Contributing code and sending a pull request.

 In order to contribute the code base of this project, you must agree to the Developer Certificate of Origin (DCO) 1.1 for this project under GPLv2+:

     By making a contribution to this project, I certify that: